nzaker/ATOMAP/doc/analysing_atom_lattices.rst

 When analysing the intensity of different atomic columns it is important to be able to accurately.
-Two methods of image segmentation have been implemented into Atomap, these are Voronoi cell integration and watershedding.
+Two methods of image segmentation have been implemented into Atomap, these are 'Voronoi cell' integration and 'watershedding'.
 These methods have both been written such that they could also be applied to 3D data-sets e.g. EDX and EELS.

-The integrate function returns a list containing
+The integrate function returns a list containing:
+ -[0] Integrated intensity list - the same length as atom coordinates list with
+      resulting integrated intensities.
+ -[1] Intensity record - Image the same size as input image, each pixel in
+      a particular segment or region has the value of the integration of the region.
+ -[2] Point record - An image where defining the locations of each integration
+      region.

 .. image:: images/voronoi_cells1.png
     :scale: 50 %